Audition

 What to Wear for Auditions and Every Rehearsal

-Solid color leotard (not nude).
+• Solid color leotard — preference is black (do not wear a nude-colored leotard).
 Pink ballet tights that cover the entire foot.
 Pink ballet slippers.
 Bring pointe shoes (if applicable).
 Hair in neat ballet bun.

 *exact times subject to change